Harvest (Crace novel): Plot summaryHarvest tells the story of a remote English village as economic progress disrupts pastoral idyll following an inclosure act. The protagonist, Walter Thirsk, tells the story from his perspective, but in fact is rarely present when the events of the novel take place due to his injury that he sustains at the beginning of the novel.

 The story begins with the arrival of some strangers to the bounds of the village.
 Following the burning of the stables, a scapegoat is required as no-one wants to admit that one of their own was responsible.
 Hence a mob sets out in order to find evidence to blame these new arrivals.
 After a brief altercation with the three strangers, they are arrested by Master Kent and chained to the pillory for the week.
 The woman travelling with them is shaved of her hair, and expected to be submissive to the men of the village.

 At their annual festival, a crippled chart maker that Master Kent has hired to map out the village, Phillip Earle (or Mr. Quill as the villagers call him) selects the young Lizzie Carr to be the Gleaning Queen of the festival.
 The festivities are interrupted by the shaven woman, earning her the nickname "Mistress Beldam" who goes to hide in the woods.
 Walter's injury makes him unable to work the field so ends up showing Mr. Quill around.
 He takes a liking to the man and often imagines returning to urban life under Mr. Quill's employ.
 When they return to the manor they find that the elderly stranger has died in the pillory.

 Master Kent's cousin, Edmund Jordan, realises that he has a claim on the land and arrives, intending to change the way of life of the village by building a church, fencing off the area and focusing on shepherding sheep to increase his profits despite the fact the villagers depend upon the leftovers from the harvest to feed themselves.
-Walter is distressed to find Master Kent seems quite reserved and submissive to Jordan's plans but Mr. Quill is more critical and skeptical, sympathising with the villagers.
+Walter is distressed to find Master Kent seems quite reserved and submissive to Jordan's plans but Mr. Quill is more critical and sceptical, sympathising with the villagers.
 The night after Jordan and his entourage arrive Master Kent's horse, Willowjack, is murdered.
 Jordan organises a search of every home in the village and states that the villager found responsible will be hung for their crimes.
 They eventually find a bloody shawl belonging to the outsider woman but Master Kent claims it belonged to his deceased wife to spare Mistress Beldam from being hunted and fabricates a story about a travelling ruffian stealing it and causing mischief around the village.
 Several of the villagers tell Jordan's men that the true culprit is Mistress Beldam who they suspect of being a witch.